 Better Health in Bangladesh: Health Systems Strengthening Technical Assistance

-The joint programme Better Health in Bangladesh: Health Systems Strengthening Technical Assistance aims to accelerate Bangladesh’s progress toward the achievement of Sustainable Development Goal 3 – accelerating its progress on universal health coverage and reducing maternal mortality – through a strengthened health system.
+The joint programme Better Health in Bangladesh: Health Systems Strengthening Technical Assistance aimed to accelerate Bangladesh’s progress toward the achievement of Sustainable Development Goal 3 – accelerating its progress on universal health coverage and reducing maternal mortality – through a strengthened health system.

 Financial data